ramantehlan/blog/content/post/2020/modern-javascript-packaging.md

 <img src="https://user-images.githubusercontent.com/29037312/79023992-48d29c00-7b9f-11ea-924c-1e0318389ec8.jpg" width=745px/>

-In 1995, [Javascript](https://www.wikiwand.com/en/JavaScript) started as a language of web or as a browser-side language.
-But today, It is used all over the world, and in so many areas, from full-stack development to Mobile Apps, [IoT](https://www.npmjs.com/search?q=keywords:iot&page=0&ranking=optimal), Desktops, [Robotics](https://www.npmjs.com/search?ranking=popularity&page=0&q=keywords%3Arobotics), etc. It's a language you can't ignore.
-This popularity can be felt when you look at the [Node Package Manager(NPM)](npmjs.com), which is the package manager for javascript created in 2010. **NPM has 1.5+ million packages; this makes it the world's biggest package registry.**

-In 2020, [Github bought NPM](https://blog.npmjs.org/post/612764866888007680/next-phase-montage), and In 2019, [Github also announced its Package registry](https://techcrunch.com/2019/05/10/github-gets-a-package-registry/) for Javascript and few other languages, which means now you can publish and manage your packages on both Github and NPM and use any package manager client.
+In 2019, [Github announced its Package registry](https://techcrunch.com/2019/05/10/github-gets-a-package-registry/) for Javascript and few other languages, which means now you can publish and manage your packages on both Github and NPM and use any package manager client.
 Through this blog, I will try to explain how you can do it, and **by the end, you will know everything to build and publish your package to any registry, Github, or NPM.**

 > If you are familiar with npm or package building, you can jump directly to the [publishing](#publishing) part.